cksource/mrgit/README.md

                             whether the repository will be cloned to packages/@scope/pkgname' or 'packages/pkgname'.
                             Default: 'git'

---resolver-default-branch   The branch name to use if not specified in mrgit.json dependencies.
+--resolver-default-branch   The branch name to use if not specified in dependencies in configuration file.
                             Default: master

 --scope                     Restricts the command to packages which names match the given glob pattern.